scalameta/metals/docs/integrations/new-editor.md

 Possible values:

 - `off` (default): the `metals/inputBox` request is not supported.
-In this case, Metals tries to fallback to `window/showMessageRequest` when possible.
+In this case, Metals tries to fall back to `window/showMessageRequest` when possible.
 - `on`: the `metals/inputBox` request is fully supported.

 ##### `isExitOnShutdown`